mlsmithjr/transcoder/README.md

 ### Requirements

-* latest *ffmpeg*
+* latest *ffmpeg* (3.4.3-2 or higher)
 * latest nVidia CUDA drivers (_optional_)
 * Python 3 (3.6 or higher)
 * Python PlexAPI package (optional).
 Install with `pip3 install plexapi`

 ### Configuration
-Since there are more people who will run this script in synchronous mode, the *CONCURRENT_JOBS* value defaults to 1.
+Since there are people who will run this script in synchronous mode, the *CONCURRENT_JOBS* value should be set to 1.
 There really is no good reason to increase this number if you are not using hardware transcoding as the CPU will be fully engaged already.

-> To run concurrent jobs you must edit *transcode.py*, look for CONCURRENT_JOBS, and
+> To change the concurrent jobs default you must edit *transcode.py*, look for CONCURRENT_JOBS, and
-> change its value from 1 to 2 (or whatever your system can handle).
+> change its value from 2 to whatever your system can handle, or 1 to disable.
 You must also supply the
 > appropriate options for your transcode profiles to use the supported hardware, otherwise you'll
-> completely bog down your system (see the transcode.yml "hevc" samples)
+> completely bog down your system (see the transcode.yml "hevc" samples).
+If you transcode with a profile not
+> setup for hardware support, or the rules matcher selects a profile without the setup, that file will
+> transcode using CPU time.
+Therefore, when using concurrent hardware transcoding using rules it is best that all your rules map
+> to only profiles with hardware support.
+You can always run non-concurrent CPU-based transcodes from
+> the command line, selecting sequential-only and bypassing profile rules.

 Included with the source is a starting config file called *transcode.yml*.
 This is a YAML-formatted file and contains definitions for some transcoding profiles and matching rules.